Tell your friends:

-Children also learn life skills through the personal living skills curriculum and the industrial arts curriculum.
+Children also learn life skills through the personal living skills curriculum.
 Junior high students participate in job shadowing with staff while high school students may work in local businesses.

 What happens to Lakota children whose needs cannot be met at St. Joseph's Indian School?

 We provide placement for children in other facilities.
 Referrals can also be made to local school systems near the guardian's residence.

 Does St. Joseph's Indian School provide help to its graduates?